whoward/docs/markdown/reference/faq.md

 ## Can I reuse a session within multiple tests?

 One of our main criteria for a mature set of tests is "test independence."
-If your tests are completely independent from each other, the complete test suite will be reading for scaling.
+If your tests are completely independent from each other, the complete test suite will be ready for scaling.
 And believe us, scaling is never too far off.
 Once you reach a certain amount of tests, the time needed to run them serially will exceed the practical limit and:

   1. Your team will stop running the tests as regularly as needed because it takes too long
   2. The tests will start eating more and more of the development time